owlbarn/tutorial/book/algodiff/README.md

    :alt: computation graph of lstm

-### Example 8: Computation Graph of Google's Inception
+### Example: Computation Graph of Google's Inception

 If the computation graph above hasn't scared you yet, here is another one generated from Google's Inception network for image classification.
 I will not paste the code here since the definition of the network per se is already quite complicated.
 You can use Owl's zoo system `#zoo "6dfed11c521fb2cd286f2519fb88d3bf"`.